 Since incorporating with this name in 1993, The Esoterics has performed over 300 concerts throughout the Pacific Northwest, has commissioned and premiered more than 100 new works for a cappella voices in dozens of languages, and has mastered many of the most virtuosic choral compositions of the last century in concerts described as “compelling” and “crafted,” “luxuriant” and “lyrical,” “sumptuous” and “superb.”

-The Esoterics has released fourteen CD recordings to date – BEATA, ANTIPHONIA, ELEMENTIA, PENITENTIA, IMMAGINOSA, AMORE, SONETTARIA, NOTTURNA,
+The Esoterics has released sixteen CD recordings to date – BEATA, ANTIPHONIA, ELEMENTIA, PENITENTIA, IMMAGINOSA, AMORE, SONETTARIA, NOTTURNA,

-MANDALA, RU’IA, OURANIA, BARBER, HAPTADAMA, and CHIAROSCURA – several which have been favorably reviewed in The Gramophone and American Record Guide.
+MANDALA, RU’IA, OURANIA, BARBER, HAPTADAMA, CHIAROSCURA, SIRENE, and AEONIA – several which have been favorably reviewed in The Gramophone and American Record Guide.
+Our recordings are distributed by Naxos of America.
 The ensemble has been honored as the only North American chorus invited to compete in the 2000 Cork International Choral Festival (Ireland), the 2001 Certamen Coral de Tolosa (Spain), and the 2006 Harald Andersén International Choir Competition in Helsinki (Finland).